Freedom of religion in Russia: Antisemitism

 In May 2007 Dmitry Levanov firebombed the Jewish centre in Ulyanovsk and nailed a threatening note on its door with a knife.
 The next day he returned with a friend and threw a brick through its window.
 He was detained by police, tried in court, and given a 2-year suspended sentence for inciting ethnic hatred.
 His friend was released without being charged.

 On 5 May 2007, an assailant threw a Molotov cocktail at a synagogue in Saratov.
 No suspects were apprehended.
 The police were investigating the arson as a case of "hooliganism" rather than as a hate crime.
 They stated it may not have been clear to the perpetrator that the building was a synagogue.

 In the same town at the beginning of April 2007, a Jewish community member's home was targeted in an arson attack.
 Graffiti reading "kikes to Israel" was written on a fence near the synagogue.
 Police investigators also classified these incidents as hooliganism and had not detained any suspects as of May 2007.

 On the night of March 18, 2007, vandals painted extremist phrases and swastikas on the walls of a synagogue in Voronezh.
 Officials initiated a criminal investigation on charges of vandalism and inciting extremist activity.
 The head of the Voronezh Jewish Community believed that the synagogue was attacked in response to the arrest of two young persons suspected of vandalizing a Jewish cemetery in Voronezh.

-On the night of March 1, 2007, vandals desecrated a synagogue in Vladivostok and painted swastikas and anti-Semitic phrases on the walls of the synagogue.
+On the night of March 1, 2007, vandals desecrated a synagogue in Vladivostok and painted swastikas and antisemitic phrases on the walls of the synagogue.
 The synagogue was also vandalized on October 26, 2006.

 On December 15, 2006, the Jewish Charity Centre in Pskov reported that pepper spray was sprayed through a keyhole during its Hanukkah celebration.
 Police found no evidence of an attack but agreed to step up patrols when the centre was having public events.

 In September 2006 unidentified persons threw stones at synagogues in Khabarovsk and Astrakhan, breaking several windows.
 One perpetrator threw a Molotov cocktail at the Astrakhan synagogue during this attack.

 Vandals also desecrated several Jewish cemeteries and memorials during the reporting period.

 On March 30, 2007, unknown vandals defaced seven grave markers in a Jewish cemetery in St. Petersburg with swastikas and graffiti.
 Police were investigating.

 On March 29, 2007, unknown vandals spray painted swastikas and fascist graffiti on a Holocaust memorial in Kaliningrad.
 The local Jewish community chairman asked the prosecutor to investigate.

 On March 6, 2007, vandals desecrated a Jewish cemetery in Voronezh, ruining more than 20 tombstones.
 Officials initiated a criminal case under article 244 of the Criminal Code—desecrating a cemetery.